 Voice assistants, streaming services, and Sonos

-Practically, this just means that speakers that support Dolby Atmos, like the LG SK10Y, can bounce sound off of the ceiling to create a more immersive sound experience.
-And while it’s hard to explain without breaking out my “marketer language-to-English” dictionary, trust us when we say that the effect is actually really cool and it’s kind of a bummer that it isn’t supported.
-Even the new Apple TV supports Dolby Atmos.
+Speakers that support Dolby Atmos, like the Sennheiser Ambeo, can bounce sound off of the ceiling to create a more immersive sound experience.
+And while it’s hard to explain without breaking out my “marketer language-to-English” dictionary, trust us when we say that the effect is actually really cool, and it’s kind of a bummer that only the Arc and Beam support it.

 The Dolby Digital 5.1 sound system, on the other hand, uses regular surround sound and projects different sounds through different channels (speakers).

 The team at SoundGuys has spent years reviewing, testing, and generally enjoying any and all audio products that we can get our hands on.
 We pride ourselves on transparently outlining objective facts while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.
 Our continued existence is mostly predicated upon serving our readers in a way that supports their purchasing decisions in a satisfactory manner.

 What if you already have a home speaker and are just discovering Sonos?
 Rather than having to throw your gear away and start from scratch, you can just get the Sonos Port or the Sonos Amp, but what’s the difference between these two products?

 The Sonos Port isn’t a speaker; it’s more like an adapter that allows you to connect your existing speakers to the Sonos network and stream music over Wi-Fi.
 It’s designed to work with powered peripherals like an amplifier (Sonos Amp) or a receiver.
 If you have an older wired system with a non-Sonos amp, you can connect the amp to the Port and stream over Wi-Fi directly through your favorite music streaming services like Spotify, Qobuz, and Amazon Music HD.